JbyteSecurity/GiveMeSecrets/README.md

 You only need to have python 3.6 or higher installed to launch this script.
 In addition you must have installed in the system git, pip and npm.

+## Modifications

+The git clone now it works with windows and no longer with linux.

 ## How to use

 It's very easy to use, just run the script and pass the option (1- GitHub; 2 - pip; 3 - npm) and the repository.
 Example: